 Mailing List Cleaning: Your 99% Accurate List

-In the direct mail industry, cleaning up the mailing list is a crucial task to do.
-And that’s why.
+In the direct mail industry, cleaning up the mailing list is a crucial task.

-Over 40 million Americans change their addresses annually and, therefore, over nine billion pieces of mail are “undeliverable as addressed.”
+Why?
+Because over 40 million Americans change their addresses annually therefore, over nine billion pieces of mail are “undeliverable as addressed.”
 On average, 4% of mailings can’t be delivered and end up in the postal dumpster.
-In figures, this means that for every 1,000 mail pieces returned as undeliverable mailers lose roughly $383.
+In numbers, this means that for every 1,000 mail pieces returned as undeliverable mailers lose roughly $383.

-Add to these frequent changes: duplicates, wrong or incomplete addresses, deceased persons or seasonal addresses and you’ll understand why, sometimes, direct mail campaigns aren’t performing.
+Add to these frequent changes: duplicates, wrong or incomplete addresses, deceased persons or seasonal addresses and you’ll understand why, sometimes, direct mail campaigns aren’t performing as you anticipated.

-These issues cause mailers severe problems with maintaining high-quality mailing list while rising costs affect the effectiveness of direct mail campaigns directly.
+These issues cause mailers severe problems with maintaining high-quality mailing lists.
+Additionally rising costs directly affect the overall outcome and profitability of direct mail campaigns.